-- 9. (a) A candidate who intends to offer an essay under Regulation 2(a)(ii) or a dissertation under Regulation 4(a)(ii) or (iii) shall submit the title of the proposed essay or dissertation, together with a statement of the subjects they intend to offer in the LL.M.
-Examination, to the Secretary of the Faculty Board no later than the third Friday of the Full Michaelmas Term next preceding the examination. - (b) A candidate may only offer such an essay or dissertation if the Faculty Board has approved its title.
-The Faculty Board shall approve such a title, or reject the candidate's application to offer such an essay or dissertation, as soon as practicable following the third Friday of the Full Michaelmas Term next preceding the examination, and in any event no later than the end of that Full Term.
-The Faculty Board shall promptly communicate to a candidate any decision made under this paragraph. - (c) The Faculty Board shall only approve the proposed title for a dissertation under Regulation 4(a)(ii) if it is, in the opinion of the Board, within the scope of a subject prescribed for examination under Regulation 2(a) for the academic year in question. - (d) The Faculty Board shall only approve the proposed title for a dissertation under Regulation 4(a)(iii) if it is, in the opinion of the Board, within the scope of a seminar course prescribed under Regulation 2(c) for the academic year in question. - (e) Without prejudice to any other power of the Faculty Board, it may reject a candidate's application to offer a dissertation under Regulation 4(a)(ii) or (a)(iii) having regard respectively to the number of candidates who have applied to offer a dissertation in lieu of a particular paper, or to the number of candidates on a particular seminar course. - (f) The Faculty Board shall not, save in exceptional circumstances, approve a title for a dissertation under Regulation 4(a)(ii) or (a)(iii) if the proposed title falls within the scope of any of the subjects which the candidate in question is offering for the LL.M.
-Examination. - (g) When the Faculty Board has approved the title of an essay or dissertation, no change shall be made to it, or to the candidate's scheme of subjects offered, without the further approval of the Board. - (h) A candidate for the LL.M.
-Examination shall submit any essay or dissertation they are offering to the Secretary of the Faculty Board no later than 1 May next preceding that examination.
-A candidate who submits an essay or dissertation to the Secretary of the Faculty Board after this date may be penalized by the Examiners of the LL.M.
-Examination. - (i) Any essay or dissertation submitted shall be computer- or type-written. - 10.
+- (c) The Faculty Board shall only approve the proposed title for a dissertation under Regulation 4(a)(ii) if it is, in the opinion of the Board, within the scope of a subject prescribed for examination under Regulation 2(a) for the academic year in question. - (d) The Faculty Board shall only approve the proposed title for a dissertation under Regulation 4(a)(iii) if it is, in the opinion of the Board, within the scope of a seminar course prescribed under Regulation 2(c) for the academic year in question. - (e) Without prejudice to any other power of the Faculty Board, it may reject a candidate's application to offer a dissertation under Regulation 4(a)(ii) or (a)(iii) having regard respectively to the number of candidates who have applied to offer a dissertation in lieu of a particular paper, or to the number of candidates on a particular seminar course. - (f) The Faculty Board shall not, save in exceptional circumstances, approve a title for a dissertation under Regulation 4(a)(ii) or (a)(iii) if the proposed title falls within the scope of any of the subjects which the candidate in question is offering for the LL.M.
+Examination. - (g) When the Faculty Board has approved the title of a dissertation, no change shall be made to it, or to the candidate's scheme of subjects offered, without the further approval of the Board. - (h) A candidate for the LL.M.
+Examination shall submit any coursework or dissertation they are offering to the Secretary of the Faculty Board no later than 1 May next preceding that examination.
+A candidate who submits coursework or a dissertation to the Secretary of the Faculty Board after this date may be penalised by the Examiners of the LL.M.
+Examination. - (i) Any coursework or dissertation submitted shall be typewritten. - 10.
 A dissertation offered under Regulation 4(a)(ii) or (a)(iii) - (a) shall be prefaced by a declaration signed by the candidate that it represents their own work unaided except as may be specified in the declaration, and that the work has been done during the current academic year; and - (b) shall contain a statement of, or notes on, the sources from which the dissertation is derived, including any written work which the candidate has previously submitted or is concurrently submitting for any other degree, diploma, or similar qualification at any university or similar institution.

-A dissertation shall not exceed 18,000 words including footnotes and appendices, but excluding bibliography.
+A dissertation shall not exceed 12,000 words including footnotes and appendices, but excluding bibliography.
 The Faculty Board shall have power to designate the subject of a dissertation as a subject in one of the fields specified in Regulation 1.